Tenant's Guide to Renting Property

 Change of Sharer (Tenant’s Request)

-£50 (inc. VAT) per replacement tenant or any reasonable costs incurred if higher.
-To cover the costs associated with taking landlord’s instructions, new tenant referencing and Right-to-Rent checks, deposit registration as well as the preparation and execution of new legal documents.
+£50 (inc. VAT) per replacement tenant or reasonable costs incurred if higher.
+Includes referencing, Right to Rent checks, deposit registration and legal documentation.

 Early Termination (Tenant’s Request)